groenator/iptvboss-docker/README.md

 - Automatically configuring the cron job for updating the EPG.
 - Cronitor.io integration for monitoring the cron job(optional)
 - rclone support to sync IPTVBoss data to a cloud storage provider.
+- ARM support for Raspberry Pi and other ARM devices.
+Use the `ghcr.io/groenator/iptvboss-docker:latest-arm` image.

 ## Tasks list